Low Vision Accessibilty Guide 2025

 Perkins School for the Blind – Visual Strategies

-Often, an IEP or 504 will include minimum font sizes for worksheets and reading
+Simplify digital/print worksheets with larger fonts.
+Often, an IEP or 504 will include minimum font sizes for worksheets and reading.

-iPads are highly recommended by several low vision clinics
+Use tablets with magnification and contrast modes. iPads are highly recommended by several low vision clinics.

-Encourage buddy systems and peer notetaking
+Encourage buddy systems and peer notetaking.

-Allow assistive tech and extended test time
+Allow use of assistive tech and extended test time.

 Resources:

-Visual Impairment and OCcupational Therapy - The OT Toolbox
+Visual Impairment and Occupational Therapy - The OT Toolbox

 Veroniiiica | Veronica With Four Eyes

-Allow assistive tech and extended test time
+Allow use of assistive tech and extended test time.

-Share accessible slide decks or class content before class
+Share accessible slide decks or class content before class.

-Simplify digital/print worksheets with larger fonts
+Simplify digital/print worksheets with larger fonts.

-Help students manage tasks via planners or voice apps
+Help students manage tasks via planners or voice apps.

-Introduce self-advocacy lessons and accessible navigation
+Introduce self-advocacy lessons and accessible navigation.

 Resources: